EA31337/EA31337/README.md

 ## About the project

-The project aims to deliver fully working EA at the professional level with code compability for MQL4 and MQL5 at the same time.
+The project aims to deliver fully working EA at the professional level.

 It implements algorithms for managing multiple strategies on different timeframes at once.